haoxins/haoxins.github.io/archived/2021-programming-rust-2nd.md

 * Whenever a reference type appears inside another type's definition, you must write out its lifetime.

+* If your function is a method on some type and takes its **self** parameter by reference, then that breaks the tie: Rust assumes that
+  *self*'s lifetime is the one to give everything in your return value.

+* Rust assumes that whatever you're borrowing, you're borrowing from *self*.

+* Note that in both cases, the path of ownership leading to the referent cannot be changed for the reference's lifetime.
+  For a shared borrow, the path is *read-only*;
+  for a mutable borrow, it's completely in accessible.
+  So there's no way for the program to do anything that will invalidate the reference.

+* Most of the *control flow* tools in C are statements.
+  In Rust, they are ***all expressions***.

+* It's never strictly necessary to use `if let`, because `match` can do everything `if let` can do.
+  An `if let` express on is shorthand for a `match` with just one pattern.

 ## Traits & Generics

 ## Closures & Iterators